 (5) A case management direction must not, without the consent of the parties, direct that a conference take place where a party would become liable to remunerate a mediator.

+(6) For the purpose of deciding whether to make a direction for the purposes of Order 36A rule 1, the case manager may inspect any report or document containing expert evidence or the substance of the expert evidence, with or without disclosing the contents of that report or document to any other party.

 [Rule 2 inserted in Gazette 28 Jul 2010 p.
 3441-6; amended in Gazette 13 Nov 2015 p.
-4644.]
+4644; 16 Aug 2017 p.
+4393-4.]

 3. Term used: enforcement order